This is shaping up to be a fun summer for art in Herefordshire.

 Burned out in 1937, the shell of this once-great stately home stands proud and well-ventilated just over the Worcestershire border.
 It’s spectacular and sometimes eerie and perfect for a collaboration with artist Alex Hartley.

-Although Hartley might be best-known for dragging a lump of the Arctic back to the ice-cream and donkey rides beaches of the South Coast, most of his practice looks at structure and architecture and how to deconstruct both.
+Although Hartley might be best-known for dragging a lump of the Arctic back to the ice-cream and donkey rides beaches of the South Coast in 2012, most of his practice looks at structure and architecture and how to deconstruct both.

-Meadow Arts have commissioned him to create a show at Witley that will ruin new monuments and dilapidate created buildings as if, in his words, "a section of an abandoned modernist or brutalist building has been perfectly cut out of its host and preserved - held in a frame - like a wall in an antiquities museum."
+Meadow Arts have commissioned him to create new work at Witley that will ruin new monuments and dilapidate created buildings as if, in his words, "a section of an abandoned modernist or brutalist building has been perfectly cut out of its host and preserved - held in a frame - like a wall in an antiquities museum."

-It’s going to be part of wider curated show in the grounds that also includes photography from Marchand & Meffre, Amelie Labourdette and Stuart Whipps, sculpture by Tim Etchells, Holly Hendry and Jack Evans as well as postcards by Ellen Harvey and a disused Woolworth’s shopfront by Matthew Darbyshire.
+It’s going to be part of wider curated show by the brilliant Herefordshire/Worcestershire organisation Meadow Arts spread across the Witley grounds that also includes photography from Marchand & Meffre, Amelie Labourdette and Stuart Whipps, sculpture by Tim Etchells, Holly Hendry and Jack Evans as well as postcards by Ellen Harvey and a disused Woolworth’s shopfront by Matthew Darbyshire.

 Installation has begun.
 Meadow co-hosted a talk with Hartley at HCA last month which ranged from stories of Matrix producers dancing around trouserless in Hollywood mansions, to why Bloomberg no longer return his phonecalls.